 Mason Remey lived his remaining years in relative inactivity, and his loyal supporters became mostly quiescent.
 He died February 4, 1974, at the age of ninety-nine in Florence, Italy.
 After a simple burial, Pepe, with the assistance of some of Mason Remey’s supporters, arranged for a monument at Remey’s grave.

-Mason Remey was lucid and in good spirits to the end of his life, according to his companion, Pepe and their visitors.
+Mason Remey was lucid and in good spirits to the end of his life, according to his companion, Pepe, and their visitors.
 Pepe reported that Mason Remey remained steadfast in his conviction that he was the Guardian of the Cause of God.
-Mason Remey stayed optimistic that eventually the mass of the Baha’i world would recognize his Guardianship as valid.
+Mason Remey stayed optimistic that eventually the mass of the Bahá’í world would recognize his Guardianship as valid.
 [In 1977 Mr E S Yazdani, on his way back to Iran, after he visited D A Harvey in Paris, He met J. Pepe in Florence, Italy.
 Mr Pepe stated that, Mason Remey, towards the end of his life, he repeatedly stating “I am the second guardian of the Bahá’í Faith and nothing matters”]

 May God bless the soul of Charles Mason Remey, and give him peace.